Taha-Batur-Senli/CS102_Section03_Group_03C/readme2.txt

 	2- Open the project in Android Studio.
 	3- Click green triangle(run button) to run the project with your emulator.

-PS: If you recieve "Gradle Build failed" error.
+PS: If you recieve "SDK location not found!" error.
 To fix it:
 	1- Open Gradle Scripts > settings.gradle
 	2- Comment out "include':app'"(like this //include':app').